 The first wedding that I ever designed an invitation for and decided I wanted to learn how to design for was literally right next door to us all weekend, which I didn’t realize until I sat down to write this post.

 Since that wedding in April of 2012, I have designed, assembled, sealed, and mailed over 12,000 invitations to people all over the US, including all 50 states, and even to 17 different countries.

-I had an ongoing list for different design aesthetics I wanted to learn - and have done every single one, with the final item on my "maybe someday, if it's right for their wedding" list being crossed off on October 2, 2018, when a gorgeous letterpress invitation design that has a velvet backing was completed and delivered to the most incredible final client I could have had.
+I had an ongoing list for different design aesthetics I wanted to learn - and have done every single one, with the final item on my "maybe someday, if it's right for their wedding" list being crossed off on October 2, 2018, when a gorgeous letterpress invitation design that has a velvet backing was completed and delivered to the most incredible final client I could have had (see this beauty HERE!).
 I have learned how to work in letterpress and foil, what it means to duplex, how to work with a calligrapher for spot calligraphy, how to design with typography in a way that the letters look like they're dancing together, and more than anything else, how to create a style all my own and give my couples a loved client experience that I am proud of, with a business built almost entirely from word of mouth referrals.